DATING FENDER GUITARS BY REFERENCE OF SERIAL NUMBERS

 1984

-In March 1985, CBS Corporation Fender was sold to a group of private investors led by William Schultz.
-The company was given the current name; Fender Musical Instruments Corporation.
+In March 1985, CBS Corporation sold Fender to a group of private investors led by William Schultz.
+After the sale, the company was renamed Fender Musical Instruments Corporation.
+Despite the change in ownership, the serial numbering system remained the same.

 E3 + 5 digits